MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/bthddi/ns-bthddi-_brb.md

 ### -field BrbL2caUpdateChannel

 Defines the format of a command that updates the settings of a L2CAP channel to a Bluetooth
       device.
-For more information about updaing a L2CAP channel, see
+For more information about updating a L2CAP channel, see
       <a href="https://msdn.microsoft.com/library/windows/hardware/ff536864">_BRB_L2CA_UPDATE_CHANNEL</a>.